 UNREASONABLY BURDENSOME ADAPTATION

 Moderna Museet claims exemption on grounds of unreasonably burdensome adaptation according to § 12 in the Act on accessibility of digital public services for the following contents:

 A large part of the contents on modernamuseet.se is images of works of art.
-Writing good, descriptive alternative texts for all images would therefore involve a substantial amount of work, which the Museum would not be able to complete before 23 September 2020.
+Writing good, descriptive alternative texts for all images would therefore involve a substantial amount of work.

 Video and audio